All posts

 pnpm dev

 This launches two servers: the inspector at http://localhost:3000 and the MCP server at http://localhost:8000.
-Both support Hot Module Reload, so changes to your components and tool handlers reflect instantly.
+Both support hot reloading, so changes to your components and tool handlers reflect immediately.

 Open http://localhost:3000.
 You should see the ChatGPT inspector with your recipe card rendered inside a chat conversation.
 The user message “Give me a recipe for chocolate chip cookies” appears in the chat, and your component renders the structured recipe below it.

 From here, try switching display modes in the inspector toolbar.
-Your app can render inline (inside the chat), fullscreen, or picture-in-picture.
+Your app can render inline inside the chat, fullscreen, or picture-in-picture.
 Toggle dark mode to check that your Tailwind classes handle both themes.
-And edit your component while the inspector is running: changes hot reload instantly.
+Resize the viewport too, because host containers are often narrower than your normal browser window.

 How It Works

-The data flow in a ChatGPT App follows the MCP Apps standard:
+The data flow in a ChatGPT App follows the MCP Apps pattern:

 1. The user asks ChatGPT something (“Give me a recipe for cookies”).